zevo-enterprise/zevo-enterprise/README.md

 ---

 <h3> Pay Overtime for urgent and extremely urgent activities.
-Time bank for activities of a conclusive nature. </h3>
+Time bank for activities of a conclusive nature.
+Commute time, calculated as a time bank at a rate of one-third.
+"1/3 Bank Time" </h3>

 ---